drainlm/Personalized-Relocation-Helper-/README.md

 * Not all law enforcement agencies provide data or do so timely.
 This is particularly noteworthy in the case of IL, which only had 328 out of 934 reporting law enforcement agencies in the year 2021 compared to TX having 1006 out of 1,197 agencies reporting.
   * In the case that there is missing data, the FBI reports using estimates based on any reported data they receive as long as it is between 3-11 months of data.
 If nothing is received, the FBI estimates by using known crime figures of similar areas within the state.
 There is a concern there may be a deeper discrepancy in the data than is currently realized.
 * There are some duplicated POIs due to the radius overlapping at times between cities and counting some POI more than once.
 Unfortunately, this could not be resolved in time for submission of the project.
-* No statistical analysis testing was able to be completed during the course of this project, though steps were taken to attempt to ensure solid data sources were obtained and methods to exclude absent data appropriately were used.

-## Collaborators

-* Lisa Drain
-* Alejandra Gomez